Carol Reed Mysteries: Design

 In regards to the gameplay mechanics, Mikael wanted to keep the interface as simple as possible and not provide a barrier between the player and the gaming experience.
 This includes simplifying mechanics like saving/loading, accessing the inventory, and mouse clicking hotspots.
 While the games were originally created using Adventure Maker, Mikael switched to Wintermute Engine for East Side Story: The fourth Carol Reed Mystery and kept using it until Quarantine Diary: The 16th Carol Reed Mystery.
 In 2021, Nyqvist switched to EgoVenture, a custom framework for first-person point and click adventures co-developed with Dennis Ploeger based on Godot, with its source code released under the MIT License on GitHub.
 Mikael has made it a design philosophy to not be too ambitious, and only plan things he knows he will be able to pull off.
 There isn't any blood in the games and he avoids a shock/gore effect; while adventure gamers deem Carol Reed a 'non-bloody detective [series]", Mikael thinks that if the same games had been shot in night time rather than sunny summer days they would have been classified as horror games.

 Release

 The games are exclusively available via the MDNA Games website.
 The team has had various American publishers, but prefers to work without one.

 These days, we sell most of our games independently from our own web site.
-The download links are sent to the email addresses that are connected to they buyers PayPal account.
-It’s not unusual that people have old email addresses that don’t work anymore.
+The download links are sent to the email addresses that are connected to the buyers' PayPal account.
+It's not unusual that people have old email addresses that don't work anymore.
 So I have lots of experience of tracking down people in various ways.